RefresherTowel/docs/catalyst/advanced.md

 stats.damage.RemoveModifiersByTag("fire");
 ```

-Tags are purely for your game logic – Catalyst itself doesn’t interpret
+Tags are purely for your game logic - Catalyst itself doesn't interpret
-them – but many patterns (dispels, “only fire buffs”, “remove all movement
+them - but many patterns (dispels, "only fire buffs", "remove all movement
-effects”) become much easier when you have them wired into stats and
+effects") become much easier when you have them wired into stats and
 modifiers.